sneiland/react-flexgrid/src/components/FlexGrid/index.examples.md

 ### Fixed Header Row

 By default the left column of the grid remains fixed, however it is also possible to fixed the header row of the grid.
-To do this create a class to set a fixed height on the container and set the component property fixedHeader to true.
+To do this create a class to set a fixed height on the main and set the component property fixedHeader to true.

 ```
 const data = [